Cookie

 • Command (⌘) + N is used in order to open a new tab in the terminal.

-Mac OS Terminal can do a lot, from moving a lot of files to changing preferences that we couldn't even think of.
-To demonstrate what Terminal can do, we have put together 17 really excellent tips and tricks that you might find useful.
+There are tons of things the macOS Terminal can do.
+From moving a large number of files to changing preferences that we couldn’t even imagine.
+To demonstrate what Terminal can do, we have put together 14 excellent tips and tricks that you might find useful.
+Here are some of the most common Terminal codes for Mac:

 1. Enable showing hidden files and folders